kingakwa/PROJECT-3-MIGRATION-OF-BITBUCKET-DATA-CENTER-FROM-ONE-REGION-TO-ANOTHER-REGION-LEVERAGING-MGN/README.md

  **Verify Installation**
-- Check the AWS MGN Console in the Source Servers section:
+- Check the AWS MGN Console in the target Servers section:
-The source server should appear as "Pending" or "Ready for replication."
+The target server should appear as "Pending" or "Ready for replication."
 - Select `Back`
 - Select `source server name`